 So, is discarding your ambition the secret to inner peace?

-Not necessarily.
-Instead, research suggests aiming to harness your ambition for a goal that serves your well-being.
-You should make sure that your ambition is being directed towards things that are morally good, socially enriching relationships and spiritually beneficial.
-Striving is healthy only if we do it in ways that won’t spoil the rest of our lives.
+Not necessarily, research suggests aiming to harness your ambition for a goal that serves your well-being.
+You should make sure that your ambition is directed towards things that are morally good, socially enriching and spiritually beneficial.
+Striving is healthy only if we do it in ways that won’t spoil rest of our lives.

-Abu Huraira reported, the Messenger of Allah (peace be upon him) asked, “Who will learn my words to act on or teach them?
+Abu Huraira reported, Messenger of Allah (peace be upon him) asked, “Who will learn my words to act on or teach them?
 I replied I will, he said, ‘Avoid the forbidden things and you will be the most pious, be satisfied with what Allah gave you and you will be the richest person, be kind to your neighbour and you will be a true believer, and like for others what you like for yourself, and you will be a true Muslim” (Tirmidhi).
-This is intrinsically related to your purpose in life, what is the meaning of your life and where are you going.
+This is intrinsically related to your purpose in life.

-Ambition, and determination to succeed, per se is neither good nor bad for our mental health.
+Ambition, and determination to succeed, is neither good nor bad for our mental health.
 We know that ambition is a strong predictor of career success but studies suggest that it was only weakly related to life satisfaction.
 Ambitious people weren’t drastically happier or unhappy than people who weren’t as different.
 What matters is the goal of your ambition that has the most impact on mental health.
-So, when we are motivated by wealth, status and material things we will struggle with being satisfied since the hunger for these things can never be satisfied.
-However, if we have other motivators like self-improvement, seeking knowledge and personal purification we can be psychologically fulfilled.
-Achieving an extrinsic goal like money may give you partial satisfaction, but it’s not long-lasting.
+So, when we are motivated by wealth, status and material things we will struggle with being satisfied.
+The hunger for these things never satisfy.
+However, if we have motivators like self-improvement, seeking knowledge and personal purification we can be psychologically fulfilled.
+Achieving an extrinsic goal like money only provides partial satisfaction.
 Through spiritual exercises and serious introspection, you can retrain your ambition to feed, rather than harm your mental health.

 Here are five Islamic practices that will harness your ambitions, so you feel fulfilled and successful.